FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 If all those steps are successful, we'll end up with a decoded token.
 And if there were roles included, they will be added to `req`.
 For any errors in the process, the `handleUnauthorized` function will redirect to the login page and/or respond with a `401: UNAUTHORIZED`.

-We're getting a bit ahead of ourselves in optionally handling roles, but for correct authorization in the Product Inventory service, roles will be helpful.
+Why do we care about roles?
+For correct authorization in the Product Inventory service, we want to ensure a request is made with the correct role.
+We'll explore that after we examine the Product Catalog integration.

 ### Product Catalog Integration
 We have our `authorizationMiddleware` in place, and it's pretty simple to integrate it into the Product Catalog microservice (in `app.js`):